-Compensation Market Analyses provided by the independent compensation consultant include an estimate of the market 25th percentile, median and 75th percentile positions for base salary, target total cash compensation (base salary plus target bonus) and target total direct compensation (base salary plus target bonus plus target long-term incentive compensation) for each of our named executive officers.
-Although the Compensation Committee does not target a specific market position, it considers the median, or 50th percentile, of the Compensation Market Analyses as one among many factors in its subjective analysis regarding the competitive, reasonable and appropriate levels of compensation for our named executive officers, and is guided by, and seeks to promote, the best interests of the Company and its shareholders.
+Compensation Market Analyses provided by the independent compensation consultant included an estimate of the market 25th percentile, median and 75th percentile positions for base salary, target total cash compensation (the sum of base salary and target annual bonus) and target total direct compensation (the sum of target total cash and long-term incentive award value) for each of our named executive officers.
+Although the Talent and Compensation Committee does not target a specific market position, it considers the median, or 50th percentile, of the Compensation Market Analyses as one among many factors in its subjective analysis regarding the competitive, reasonable and appropriate levels of compensation for our named executive officers, and is guided by, and seeks to promote, the best interests of the Company and its shareholders.

 Other Factors.
-The Compensation Committee also considers several factors other than Compensation Market Analyses when determining appropriate compensation levels for each executive officer, including:
+The Talent and Compensation Committee also considers several factors other than the Compensation Market Analyses when determining appropriate compensation levels for each executive officer, including:

-- · the Compensation Committee's analyses of competitive compensation practices; - · individual performance in light of Company goals and objectives relevant to executive compensation; - · individual leadership, experience, expertise, skills, and knowledge; - · compensation of other executive officers with similar experience and/or responsibilities; - · labor market conditions in the relevant geography (which affect the compensation required to attract and retain key talent); and - analyses and advice from its independent compensation consultant, including practices and program design at companies in the Executive Compensation Peer Group.
+- the Talent and Compensation Committee's analyses of competitive compensation practices; - individual performance in light of Company goals and objectives relevant to executive compensation; - · individual leadership, experience, expertise, skills, and knowledge; - · compensation of other executive officers with similar experience and/or responsibilities; - · labor market conditions in the relevant geography (which affect the compensation required to attract and retain key talent); and - analyses and advice from its independent compensation consultant, including practices and program design at companies in the Executive Compensation Peer Group.

-The Compensation Committee's approach to evaluating these factors is subjective and not formulaic, and the Compensation Committee may place more or less weight on a particular factor when determining a specific named executive officer's compensation.
+The Talent and Compensation Committee's approach to evaluating these factors is subjective and not formulaic, and the Talent and Compensation Committee may place more or less weight on a particular factor when determining a specific named executive officer's compensation.

-The Compensation Committee may consider, in addition to the factors described above:
+The Talent and Compensation Committee may consider, in addition to the factors described above:

-- · the individual's accumulated vested and unvested equity awards; - · the vesting schedule of the individual's outstanding equity awards, including the likelihood of vesting and at what level, in the case of PRSUs; - · a comparison of individual equity awards between executive officers and in relation to other compensation elements; - · potential shareholder dilution resulting from stock awards to employees; - total accounting expense resulting from executive compensation; - · shareholders advisory votes on executive compensation; and - · past levels of compensation awarded and earned.
+- the individual's accumulated vested and unvested equity awards; - the vesting schedule of the individual's outstanding equity awards, including the likelihood of vesting and at what level (in the case of PRSUs), and, for our CEO, long-term incentive cash awards; - · a comparison of individual equity awards between executive officers and in relation to other compensation elements; - · potential shareholder dilution resulting from stock awards to employees; - · total accounting expense resulting from executive compensation; - · shareholders' advisory votes on executive compensation; and - past levels of compensation awarded and earned.

-In determining the total compensation for each named executive officer other than our CEO, the Compensation Committee considers the specific recommendations of our CEO and our Executive Vice President, Corporate Affairs and Chief Human Resources Officer and other factors it deems relevant.
-Recommendations to the Compensation Committee typically include discussion of the role and responsibilities of the executive officer within the Company, the performance of the executive officer, the expected future contributions of the executive officer, the executive officer's own expectations, and competitive and market considerations.
+In determining the total compensation for each named executive officer other than our CEO, the Talent and Compensation Committee considers the specific recommendations of our CEO and our Executive Vice President, Corporate Affairs and Chief Human Resources Officer and other factors it deems relevant.
+Recommendations to the Talent and Compensation Committee typically include discussion of the role and responsibilities of the executive officer within the Company, the performance of the executive officer, the expected future contributions of the executive officer, the executive officer's own expectations, and competitive and market considerations.
 Although our CEO makes recommendations regarding the compensation of the other named executive officers, he does not participate in the discussions concerning his own compensation.

-Analysis of 2022 Named Executive Officer Compensation
+Analysis of 2023 Named Executive Officer Compensation

 General.
-The Compensation Market Analyses for 2022 provided to the Compensation Committee identified relevant market survey data for all our named executive officers.
+The Compensation Market Analyses for 2023 provided to the Talent and Compensation Committee identified relevant market survey data for all our named executive officers.

-The 2022 Target Total Direct Compensation table below summarizes the target total direct compensation levels established by the Compensation Committee at the beginning of 2022.
+The 2023 Target Total Direct Compensation table below summarizes the target total direct compensation levels established by the Talent and Compensation Committee at the beginning of 2023.
 Following the table, we discuss each compensation element summarized in the table.

-2022 Target Total Direct Compensation
+2023 Target Total Direct Compensation